-- either the behaviour is the same : we do not need to rewrite the method in the subclass - or the behaviour is different: we need to re-write the method We can use an annotation @Override to note that we are redefining a method of a superclass. - ⇒Java will check whether we actually override a method from the superclass.
+- either the behaviour is the same : we do not need to rewrite the method in the subclass - or the behaviour is different: we need to re-write the method We can use an annotation @Override to note that we are redefining a method of a superclass. - → Java will check whether we actually override a method from the superclass (i.e., check there is a method with the same name and the same ordered list of arguments).